-During 2021, Illustrative Corporation paid dividends of CU 3,000 (2020: CU Nil) to its equity shareholders.
-This represents a payment of CU 0.25 per share (2020: CU Nil per share).
+During 2023, Illustrative Corporation Ltd paid dividends of CU 3,000 (2022: CU Nil) to its equity shareholders.
+This represents a payment of CU 0.25 per share (2022: CU Nil per share).

-Also during 2021, the directors proposed the payment of a dividend of CU 6,885 (CU 0.50 per share).
-As the distribution of dividends by Illustrative Corporation requires approval at the shareholders' meeting, no liability in this respect is recognised in the 2021 consolidated financial statements.
-No income tax consequences are expected to arise as a result of this transaction at the level of Illustrative Corporation.
+Also during 2023, the directors proposed the payment of a dividend of CU 6,885 (CU 0.50 per share).
+As the distribution of dividends by Illustrative Corporation Ltd requires approval at the shareholders' meeting, no liability in this respect is recognised in these consolidated financial statements.
+No income tax consequences are expected to arise as a result of this transaction at the parent company level.